 Châteauneuf-du-Pape vineyards are farmed organically or biodynamically, and the region's abundant sunshine and frequent wind (called le mistral) practically preclude the need for treating the fields with herbicides or pesticides.

-This wine has everything the average vino-sapien is looking for via earthy, mineral-driven nuances, [you literally taste the vineyard dust] engaging aromatics which draw you in for the first slurp.
-A food friendly wine with a gentle verve of dark and red fruits pulsing through its soul, that will make you sad once you've poured the last drop from the bottle.
+This wine has everything the average vino-sapiens is looking for via earthy, mineral-driven nuances, [you literally taste the vineyard dust] engaging aromatics which draw you in for the first slurp.
+A food friendly wine with a gentle verve of dark and red fruits pulsing through its soul that will make you sad once you've poured the last drop from the bottle.

 Even the garden variety wine-twirler will immediately "get" this wines easy going, yet very sensuous personality.
 This is the style of wine which makes food pairing choices so easy and wonderfully fun.
 I can't imagine too many things that would not pair well with this wonderfully well-made wine from a stellar vintage.

-If you've never taken a visit to the Rhone-Zone via bottle, plane, train or automobile; than this folks is your ticket to ride.
-A wine that will come out, shake your hand and you'll become fast friends.
+If you've never taken a visit to the Rhone-Zone via bottle, plane, train or automobile; then this folk is your ticket to ride.
+This is a wine that will come out shake your hand and you'll become fast friends.
 It will leave you wondering why you had not met sooner.
 My score on this wine is 94 points, the kind of wine to purchase by the caseload.
 It’s an easy, fun and flavorful thrill ride, so very much worth the price of admission.
 Until next time folks, sip long and prosper cheers!